Ever wondered where Santa Claus actually originated from? Well...

 - Alles Is Liefde, being a Dutch reinterpretation of the British, Christmas-set Love Actually, entirely revolves about this character and his holiday.
 It takes place in the few weeks from when the character "arrives from Spain in Holland" up to the climax of Sinterklaas Eve.
 The movie can actually be considered a deconstruction, as it blatantly shows how Sinterklaas is actually played by an (unwilling, and very cynical about it) actor.

-- Several television series around the character excists, inclusing De Club Van Sinterklaas, Slot Marsepeinstein and Het Grote Sinterklaas Verhaal, as wel as several movies.
+- Several television series around the character exist, including De Club Van Sinterklaas, Slot Marsepeinstein and Het Grote Sinterklaas Verhaal, as well as several movies.
+The plots of those shows, made for child audiences, is pretty much about Saving Christmas.

 - Featured in the Flemish children's TV show "Dag Sinterklaas" (1993), which is still annually broadcast on Flemish public TV.
 Sinterklaas' role is played by actor Jan Decleir.